Languages given by Finite Automata over the Unary Alphabet: The Nondeterministic Finite Automata Comparison Algorithm

 \section{The Nondeterministic Finite Automata Comparison Algorithm}

-The upper bound of the next result matches the lower bound $2^{\Omega'(n^{1/3})}$ of the timebound from the universality problem of unary NFAs \cite{FK17,Ta22} up to a factor $O((\log n)^{1/3})$ when comparing the logarithms of the run time corresponding bounds.
-A sketch of the result is included \ifx\versy\conf in the appendix \fi for the reader's convenience, as later results build on this method.
+Fernau and Krebs \cite{FK17} showed a conditional (on ETH) lower bound for comparison problem for NFAs.
+A proof is included for the reader's convenience, as later results build on this method.
+The result is by Fernau and Krebs \cite{FK17} and the proof used here is by Tan \cite{Ta22}.

-\begin{propo}[Fernau and Krebs \cite{FK17}, Tan \cite{Ta22}] Given an $m$-variable $3$-occur $3$SAT instance, one can construct an $n = \Theta(m^3)$ sized NFA such that this NFA accepts all words over the unary alphabet iff the given instance is unsolvable.
-Thus unary NFA universality requires $2^{\Omega'(n^{1/3})}$ computation time provided that the Exponential Time Hypothesis holds. \end{propo}
+\begin{propo}[Fernau and Krebs \cite{FK17}, Tan \cite{Ta22}] Given an $m$-variable $3$-occur $3$SAT instance, one can construct in polynomial time an $n = \Theta(m^3)$ sized NFA such that this NFA accepts all words over the unary alphabet iff the given $3$-occur $3$SAT instance is unsolvable.
+Thus, assuming that Exponential Time Hypothesis holds, unary NFA universality requires $2^{\Omega'(n^{1/3})}$ computation time. \end{propo}

-\ifx\versy\webpage \begin{proof} Suppose an $m$-variable $3$SAT instance with at most $3m$ clauses, where each variable occurs at most three times, is given.
+\begin{proof} Suppose an $m$-variable $3$SAT instance with at most $3m$ clauses, where each variable occurs at most three times, is given.
 Without loss of generality assume $m \geq 8$ and $\log m$ is a whole number.
 Let the clauses be $u_1, u_2, \ldots, u_{m'}$ (where $m' \leq 3m$) and the variables be $x_1, \ldots, x_m$.

 Let $r=\lfloor{\frac{\log m}{3}} \rfloor$, and $s=\lceil{m'/r}\rceil$.
 Consider the primes $p_0,p_1,\ldots, p_{s-1}$, where $8m \leq p_i \leq c'm$, for some constant $c'$.
 Note that by the prime number theorem there exists such a constant $c'$.